openstack/nova/doc/source/admin/file-backed-memory.rst

    As of the 18.0.0 Rocky release, the functionality described below is only supported by the libvirt/KVM driver.

-The file backed memory feature in Openstack allows a Nova node to serve guest memory from a file backing store.
+The file-backed memory feature in Openstack allows a Nova node to serve guest memory from a file backing store.
 This mechanism uses the libvirt file memory source, causing guest instance memory to be allocated as files within the libvirt memory backing directory.